Abia Poly students protest alleged rape by police, non accreditation – The Sun Nigeria

 From Okey Sampson, Umuahia

-Protesting students of Abia State Polytechnic, Aba yesterday brought academic activities to a standstill as they took over the Aba- Owerri road protesting the alleged rape of three female students of the institution by policemen attached to the Rapid Response Squad (RRS), in Aba.
+Students of Abia State Polytechnic, Aba, yesterday brought academic activities to a standstill as they took over the Aba-Owerri road in protest over alleged rape of three female students of the institution by policemen attached to the Rapid Response Squad (RRS), in Aba.

-This is even as the students also protested the non accreditation of the Civil Engineering department of the Polytechnic.
+This is even as the students also protested the non accreditation of the Civil Engineering department of the institution.

-The students of the Department of Civil Engineering lamented that they are being given certificates bearing Department of Building on graduation and urged the Abia State government and the management of the Polytechnic to expedite action to accredit the department to enable them graduate with certificates bearing Civil Engineering.
+The students of the Department of Civil Engineering lamented that they were being given certificates bearing Department of Building upon graduation and urged the Abia State government and the management of the polytechnic to expedite action to accredit the department to enable them graduate with certificates bearing Civil Engineering.

 While addressing the protesting students, Rector of the Polytechnic, Prof. Kalu Osonwa, explained that he got information that the RRS men were assaulting students.